Scottish mortality rate 'among highest in Western Europe'

 The study by the Glasgow Centre for Population Health (GCPH), said: "Mortality in the working-age population remains comparatively high and mortality for circulatory diseases and many cancer-related diseases is higher than in most other Western European countries.

-"However, there have been notable improvements in Scottish mortality for a range of major conditions - both in terms of absolute trends and in relation to Scotland's relative position in a Western European context."'No decline'
+"However, there have been notable improvements in Scottish mortality for a range of major conditions - both in terms of absolute trends and in relation to Scotland's relative position in a Western European context."

 The Still the Sick Man of Europe? report highlighted how death rates among woman aged 75 and above have been the highest among the Western European countries featured in the study since 2002.